Robert G. Greenler

-Robert G. Greenler is an American Physicist.
+Robert G. Greenler was an American physicist.
 His research centered on the optical properties of surfaces.
 Greenler received his B.S. from the University of Rochester and a Ph.D. from Johns Hopkins University.
-He taught Physics at the University of Wisconsin–Milwaukee from 1962-1992.
-He became Professor Emeritus of the same university after his retirement.
+He taught physics at the University of Wisconsin–Milwaukee from 1962-1992.
+He became professor emeritus of the same university after his retirement.

-Professor Greenler was president of the Optical Society of America in 1987.
+Greenler was president of the Optical Society of America in 1987.
 He was the recipient of the Robert A. Millikan award in 1988.

 He is well known for his popular lectures on physics "The Science Bag", which he started with colleague Glenn Schmieg in 1973.
 "The Science Bag" is a family friendly lecture series on every Friday evening and one Sunday a month at UW-Milwaukee Physics Building.
 In its 30-year existence the program attracted a cumulative audience of over 140,000 people.